Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 12: Verify deletion is logged in audit trail

 **Expected Results:**
-- Step 1: Places management interface is displayed
-- Step 2: Place creation modal opens
-- Step 3: Form fields accept input
-- Step 4: New place is created and saved
-- Step 5: New place is visible in the list
-- Step 6: Place is available for selection
-- Step 7: Edit modal opens with place details
-- Step 8: Place details are updated
-- Step 9: Updated information is displayed
-- Step 10: Delete confirmation appears
-- Step 11: Place is deleted and removed from list
-- Step 12: Delete action is recorded in logs
+When an admin navigates to the Places tab in the dashboard, the places management interface should be displayed showing a list of existing places.
+Clicking the "Add New Place" button should open a place creation modal with form fields for place name, description, and location.
+All form fields should accept input and validate the data.
+Upon submission, the new place should be created and saved to the database.
+The new place should immediately appear in the places list on the dashboard.
+The new place should also become available for selection in the scheduling dropdown on the Home page.
+Clicking the edit button on an existing place should open an edit modal pre-populated with the current place details.
+Modifications to place information should be saved when the form is submitted.
+The updated information should be reflected in the places list.
+Clicking the delete button should show a delete confirmation dialog to prevent accidental deletion.
+Upon confirmation, the place should be deleted and removed from the list.
+The delete action should be recorded in the audit logs for tracking purposes.

 **Actual Results:**
-- Step 1: Places management interface is displayed
-- Step 2: Place creation modal opens
-- Step 3: Form fields accept input
-- Step 4: New place is created and saved
-- Step 5: New place is visible in the list
-- Step 6: Place is available for selection
-- Step 7: Edit modal opens with place details
-- Step 8: Place details are updated
-- Step 9: Updated information is displayed
-- Step 10: Delete confirmation appears
-- Step 11: Place is deleted and removed from list
-- Step 12: Delete action is recorded in logs
+Places management interface displayed.
+Place creation modal opened.
+New place created and saved.
+Place appeared in list and scheduling dropdown.
+Edit modal opened with place details.
+Updates saved successfully.
+Delete confirmation appeared.
+Place deleted and removed.
+Delete action logged.

 **Status:** Passed